-The museum is a simple yet expressive form - the dynamism of the artist's works reflected through the polygonal faces of the facade.
-The spaces are sculptured around a central that links the various functions together.
+The Xu Beihong Foundation unfolds in a simple yet expressive form.
+The dynamism of the painter’s works reflects through the protruding polygons of the façade.
+The interiors develop around a central atrium that connects the peripheral sections.

 James Tendayi Matsuku

 Liu Xiao Pu

 The project is a new museum in Beijing, dedicated to the Chinese painters Xu Beihong.
 In addition to the galleries and the exhibition halls, it will include a research centre, an education institute, and administrative facilities.
 The site is in the northern part of the city, close to Xihai lake.

 The scheme is conceived as a simple block placed into the forest.
 As an inspiration from the artist’s paintings, the building’s compact figure twists in a contrast of shapes: the façade becomes a vibrant skin of polygonal pieces and metal mesh.
 The distortions of the façade reflect an angular energy that spreads from both the arrangement and geometry of the internal spaces.

 This minimalist piece of sculptural character appears to the visitor as strong and solid in its form, yet light and lithe in its material realisation.
 Seemingly simple from distance, it reveals a thoughtful complexity as one approaches closer to the project.
 Similar to the experience of a work of art, the visitor gets drawn within the building intrigued by its dynamic forms.